 You’ve probably seen them before, messages like “we will not use your email address to send any unwanted emails.”
 Such guarantees should make it easier for the user to follow the CTA and understand exactly what they should expect from you.

 Pro tip: Position your guarantee close to the CTA on your landing page, in a spot where users will see it before they click.

-A world class landing page will still convert poorly if its call-to-action is subpar.
-Here are a couple of ideas you can implement to help your CTA "deliver the goods."
+A world-class landing page will still convert poorly if its CTA is subpar.
+Here are a couple of ideas you can implement to help your CTA deliver the goods.

-Nobody wants to click on a call-to-action that says "Submit" or "Sign Up."
+Nobody wants to click on a CTA that says “Submit” or “Sign Up.”
 These CTAs are boring and do nothing to remind landing page visitors of the benefits you offer.

 Your CTA should be easy for your visitors to see.
 One of the best (and simplest!) ways to do this is to make it bigger than the rest of the text on your landing page.